Planning Your Ski Trip with Points and Miles

 Finally, there are some discount programs worth considering, including:

-- Gems Card — Although not an unlimited ski pass, it does offer a 2-for-1 discount at 11 of the smaller Colorado ski areas for just $25, so it pays for itself after a just a single use.
-Use it at Arapahoe Basin, Copper, Eldora, Loveland, Monarch, Powderhorn, Ski Granby Ranch and Sunlight.
+- Gems Card — Although not an unlimited ski pass, it does offer a 2-for-1 discount at eight of the smaller Colorado ski areas for just $20, so it pays for itself after a just a single use.
+Use it at Arapahoe Basin, Cooper, Eldora, Loveland, Monarch, Powderhorn, Ski Granby Ranch and Sunlight.

-Other tricks to score discounted tickets include searching on Craigslist and eBay, as well as visiting local supermarkets, sporting goods stores, gas stations and even Costco.
+Other tricks to score discounted tickets include searching on Craigslist and Ebay, as well as visiting local supermarkets and even Costco.

-There’s still time to make some strategic plans that will save you money during this year’s ski season.
-Are you planning a ski trip this winter?
+Are you planning a ski trip this year?
 What are your tips for using points and miles or saving money in other ways?

 Welcome to The Points Guy!